SilasMarvin/wasmind/actors/delegation_network/crates/wait/README.md

 # Wait Tool Actor

-*Example tool actor for coordination and timing control within the Hive delegation network*
+*Example tool actor for coordination and timing control within the Wasmind delegation network*

 This tool actor enables AI agents to pause execution and wait for responses from other agents or system events.
 It provides intelligent timing coordination for multi-agent workflows where sequential operations or synchronization is required.